 The partners of the food and drink chain gathered in the European Food SCP Round Table are committed to helping consumers and other partners along the food chain to make informed choices by providing them with accurate and understandable information on relevant product characteristics, including environmental performance.
 Effective environmental information requires scientifically reliable and consistent environmental assessment methodologies to be applied along the food chain.
 There is at present no commonly applied methodology to assess and communicate environmental information along the food chain, including to consumers, in a practical and reliable way.

-The Working Group 1 Road Map outlines how Working Group 1 of the Round Table will develop a Harmonised Framework Methodology to support the assessment of the environmental performance in line with the Round Table’s Guiding Principles.
-The Road Map supports Working Group members in identifying roles and planning, implementing, and monitoring tasks, expected deliverables and deadlines.
+- The Working Group 1 Road Map outlines the process for developing the ENVIFOOD Protocol to support the assessment of the environmental performance in line with the Round Table’s Guiding Principles.

 - The European Food SCP Round Table adopted 10 Guiding Principles on the voluntary environmental assessment and communication of food and drink products to underpin the development of the ENVIFOOD Protocol.